20 Real Estate Business Cards (+ Examples & Templates)

 (Source: Amazon)

-In addition to helping clients, every real estate professional’s goal is to complete transactions in order to become more successful in real estate.
+Why we like it: Besides helping clients, every real estate professional’s goal is to complete transactions to become more successful in real estate.
 Emulate that success in your business card design with key-shaped cards.
-Not only are these cards attention-grabbing, but they also let your clients know that you have the skills to get the keys to their dream home.
+Not only are these cards attention-grabbing, but they also let your clients know that you have the skills to get keys to their dream homes.

 (Source: Miamivalleydreamhomes.com)

-According to the American Pet Products Association, 90.5 million U.S. households own pets: 69 million own dogs and 45.3 million own cats.
-By including a picture of your pet on the design of your business card, you are likely to gain favor from this large portion of the population.
+Why we like it: According to the American Pet Products Association, 90.5 million U.S. households own pets: 69 million own dogs, and 45.3 million own cats.
+By including a picture of your pet on the design of your business card, like the example above, you are likely to gain favor from this significant portion of the population.
 You will also be displaying your personality and finding commonalities with prospective clients.

 17. Include Your Real Estate Tagline